Flavors (film): Plot

 Flavors tells the stories of 13 different main characters in four parallel story lines.

-The marriage of NRI Rad (Anupam Mittal) to his American fiancée Jenni (Jicky Schnee) brings his Hindi-speaking parents (Anjan Srivastav and Bharati Achrekar) to the US where they quickly adapt to American ways.
+The marriage of NRI Rad to his American fiancée Jenni brings his parents to the US where they quickly adapt to American ways.

-Meanwhile, Kartik (Reef Karim), tries to maintain a long-distance relationship with his friend Rachna (Pooja Kumar) while her aunt (Sangeet Sharma) tries to set her up with a well educated man Ramana (Manan Katohara).
+Meanwhile, Kartik tries to maintain a long-distance relationship with his friend Rachna while her aunt tries to set her up with a well educated man Ramana.

-A bored housewife Sangita (Sireesha Katragadda) is neglected by her workaholic husband Nikhil (Gaurang Vyas).
-She calls her Telugu-speaking mother and spends her time doing household chores.
+A bored housewife Sangita is neglected by her workaholic husband Nikhil.
+She calls her mother and spends her time doing household chores.
 Unbeknownst to her, Sangita's husband lost her job and been laid off a while back but was too embarrassed to tell her.

-Candy (Rishma Malik) has to deal with her roommates Vivek (Gaurav Rawal), Ashok (Punit Jasuja) and Jas (Gaurav Rawal).
+Candy has to deal with her roommates Vivek, Ashok and Jas.
 Vivek who is depressed after he lost his job and learns that his lover from India, Gita, has already got married with someone else.

 How all these characters convene at Rad and Jenni's marriage form the rest of the story.